tumble1999/savaslabs.github.io/_posts/2015-07-06-map-in-drupal-8.md

 <img src="/assets/img/blog/map-in-drupal-8/leaflet-files.png" alt="Screenshot of the Mappy theme showing Leaflet file locations" class="blog-image wrap-left" width="256" height="504">

 Head over to [Leaflet's website](http://leafletjs.com/download.html) and download the latest stable release of the Leaflet library.
-You'll need to move:

-- leaflet.js to your `js` directory
-- leaflet.css to your `css` directory
-- The images folder to your `images` directory.

-See my custom theme directory for reference.
+Move the Leaflet files into your custom theme directory (see mine for reference).
 You can put your files wherever you want to, you'll just need to customize your filepaths in the libraries file in the next step.

 You should also create a custom JavaScript file to hold your map code - ours is called map.js.

 Next you'll need to add the Leaflet library to your theme's [libraries file](https://www.drupal.org/developing/api/8/assets).
-In `mappy.libraries.yml` I've defined a new library called `leaflet` and stated the paths to leaflet.css, leaflet.js and my custom JS file map.js.
+In `mappy.libraries.yml`, shown below, I've defined a new library called `leaflet` and stated the paths to leaflet.css, leaflet.js and my custom JS file map.js.

 Note that I've listed jQuery as a dependency - in Drupal 8 jQuery is no longer loaded on every page, so it needs to be explictly included here.